rhjddjdbc/vaultx/README.md

 **It is currently still a work in progress.**

----VaultX includes a tamper-resistant lockout system that protects against brute-force attacks:
+VaultX includes a tamper-resistant lockout system that protects against brute-force attacks:

 - After `MAX_ATTEMPTS` failed master password logins, the vault enters lockout for `LOCKOUT_DURATION` seconds.
 - Each vault stores its own lockout metadata in: